GetStream/stream-php/README.md

 Composer will take care of the autoloading for you, so if you require the `vendor/autoload.php`, you're good to go.

+### Full documentatation

+Documentation for this PHP client are available at the [Stream website](https://getstream.io/docs/?language=php).

 ### Usage